OfficeDev/Microsoft-Teams-Samples/samples/connector-generic/nodejs/README.md

 * [Node.js and NPM](https://nodejs.org/)
 * Get any text editor or IDE.
 You can install and use [Visual Studio Code](https://code.visualstudio.com/download) for free.
 * An Office 365 account with access to Microsoft Teams, with [sideloading enabled](https://docs.microsoft.com/microsoftteams/platform/concepts/build-and-test/prepare-your-o365-tenant#enable-custom-teams-apps-and-turn-on-custom-app-uploading).
-* If you want to run this code locally, use a tunnelling service like [devtunnel](https://learn.microsoft.com/en-us/azure/developer/dev-tunnels/get-started?tabs=windows) or [ngrok](https://ngrok.com/) latest version.
+* If you want to run this code locally, use a tunnelling service like [dev tunnel](https://learn.microsoft.com/en-us/azure/developer/dev-tunnels/get-started?tabs=windows) or [ngrok](https://ngrok.com/) latest version.
 These instructions assume you are using [ngrok](https://ngrok.com/).

 ### Setup
 > Note these instructions are for running the sample on your local machine.